Representation-independent manipulations with Dirac matrices and spinors: Spinors

 \subsection{Spinors and their normalization}

 We now want to find the spinors for any value of $\vec p$.
-We know that these will have to satisfy \Eqs{ueqn}{veqn}, and, for $\vec p \to 0$, should reduce to the zero-momentum solutions shown above.
+We know that these will have to satisfy \Eqs{ueqn}{veqn}, and, for $\vec p = 0$, should have the forms given in \Eqn{uv-}.
 With these observations, we can try the following solutions:

 where $N_{\vec p}$ is a normalizing factor.
 One might wonder why we have put $\chi_{-s}$ and not $\chi_s$ in the definition of $v_s$.
 It is nothing more than a convention.
 It turns out that when we do quantum field theory, this convention leads to an easy interpretation of the subscript $s$.
 This issue will not be discussed here.